MedFriendly®

 without medical treatment.
 However, a balance between rest and mild to moderate physical activity is

 often recommended, except in some severe cases.
-Regular, gentle exercise can help ease neck pain and
+Regular, gentle exercise can help ease neck pain

-electrical stimulation and heat to reduce symptoms such and pain and muscle spasms.
+also use electrical stimulation and heat to reduce symptoms such and pain and muscle spasms.

 Sometimes, isometric exercises are used when movement is painful or difficult.
 Isometric exercise